 To learn more about our compliance and security programs, see AWS Compliance Programs.
 As always, we value your feedback and questions; reach out to the AWS Compliance team through the Contact Us page.

 Reach out to your AWS account team if you have questions or feedback about the C5 report.
+If you have feedback about this post, submit comments in the Comments section below.

 AI agents, whether developed in Microsoft Copilot Studio or on alternative platforms, are becoming a powerful means for organizations to create custom solutions designed to enhance productivity and automate organizational processes by seamlessly integrating with internal data and systems.